meganreich/meganreich.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Megan Reich is a PhD candidate at the University of Ottawa.
-Her research interests include In her current and future research, she is interested in developing and applying techniques to track the long-range movements of animals, clarifying the genetic basis of migration, and exploring how environmental conditions influence migratory and dispersal behaviour.
+Her research interests include developing and applying techniques to track the long-range movements of animals, clarifying the genetic basis of migration, and exploring how environmental conditions influence migratory and dispersal behaviour.
 Her doctoral research so far has focused on developing isotope-based geographic assignment to trace the natal origins of wild-caught migratory insects.
 {style="text-align: justify;"}